genkirank/learn-test/README.md

-Voici un exemple de fichier `README.md` pour votre repository GitHub :

 ---

-# Cahier d'Exercices et Projets de Développement Web

-Ce repository est utilisé comme un cahier d'exercices pour suivre mon apprentissage en développement web.
-Chaque branche représente une technologie ou un sujet spécifique que j'apprends, avec des tags pour les versions importantes.
+# Web Development Exercises and Projects Notebook

+This repository serves as a notebook to track my learning in web development.
+Each branch represents a specific technology or subject I am learning, with tags for important versions.

-## Branches et Tags
+## Branches and Tags

-- **main** : Branche principale contenant le contenu général du cahier d'exercices.
+- **main** : Main branch containing general notebook content.
-- **[nom_technologie]** : Chaque technologie apprise (par exemple, `redux`, `react`, etc.) aura sa propre branche.
+- **[technology_name]** : Each technology learned (e.g., `redux`, `react`, etc.) will have its own branch.
-- **Tags** : Utilisés pour marquer les premiers projets ou les versions importantes dans chaque branche.
+- **Tags** : Used to mark first projects or important versions in each branch.

-## Contenu
+## Content

-- **Exercices** : Divers exercices pratiques pour chaque technologie.
-- **Projets** : Projets personnels ou scolaires liés à chaque sujet.
-- **Notes** : Notes personnelles et ressources utiles pour chaque technologie.
+- **Exercises** : Various practical exercises for each technology.
+- **Projects** : Personal or school projects related to each subject.
+- **Notes** : Personal notes and useful resources for each technology.

-## Objectif
+## Objective

-L'objectif principal de ce repository est de suivre mon apprentissage et de faciliter la révision des concepts clés en développement web.
+The primary objective of this repository is to track my learning and facilitate review of key concepts in web development.

-## Technologies Envisagées
+## Planned Technologies

 - Redux
 - React